Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Revisiting the PLCO study

-Finally, we tested the null hypothesis that the effect of cancer screening on colorectal cancer was the same for all principal strata, within strata defined by $6$ observed covariates including age, sex, race, education, smoking status, and BMI.
-The test statistic equaled $12.35$, $5.80$ and $12.45$ for three best-projection-based tests ${T}_{\text{Wald},0.05}^{(1)}$, ${T}_{\text{Wald},0.05}^{(2)}$, and ${T}_{\text{Wald},0.05}^{(3)}$, respectively.
-The $95\%$ quantile of a $\chi^2(9)$ distribution is $16.92$; hence, results from all three tests did not provide evidence for additional effect heterogeneity among latent principal strata within strata defined by $6$ observed covariates.
+Finally, we tested the null hypothesis that the effect of cancer screening on colorectal cancer incidence was the same across all principal strata, within strata defined by six observed covariates: age, sex, race, education, smoking status, and BMI.
+The test statistics were $7.31$, $9.29$, and $7.75$ for three best-projection-based tests ${T}_{\text{Wald},0.05}^{(1)}$, ${T}_{\text{Wald},0.05}^{(2)}$, and ${T}_{\text{Wald},0.05}^{(3)}$, respectively.
+The $95\%$ quantile of a $\chi^2(9)$ distribution is $16.92$; therefore, none of these tests provided evidence of additional effect heterogeneity among latent principal strata within the covariate-defined strata.

+In Supplemental Material \ref{subsec: case study analysis of multiple sites, supp}, we present an integrated analysis of data from three clinical sites participating in the trial: Henry Ford during the dual consent stage ($G = a$), University of Colorado ($G = b$), and University of Alabama at Birmingham ($G = c$).
+We adopt the nested IV assumption that the IV pair $\mathcal{Z}_a = \{1_a,0_a\}$ is nested within both $\mathcal{Z}_b = \{1_b,0_b\}$ and $\mathcal{Z}_c = \{1_c,0_c\}$.
+This defines two separate switcher populations: one associated with $\mathcal{Z}_a$ and $\mathcal{Z}_b$, and the other with $\mathcal{Z}_a$ and $\mathcal{Z}_c$.
+Using our proposed method, we characterized the switcher populations and found them to be similar to each other and to the switcher population reported in Table \ref{tab:characterize SW and AC}.
+Furthermore, we found little evidence of additional effect heterogeneity beyond that captured by observed covariates.